Mellorison/0ero.Prompt-AI-ML-Modal-Project/README.md

-# 0ero.Prompt Project for DeepLearningai
+# 0ero.Prompt Project for Inference